See the best of Budapest

 Hungary's most sacred Catholic church, the Basilica of St Stephen, is in the city center.
 Climb the dome for a great view, and make sure not to miss out on the chance to see a mummified right hand - that of King St Stephen!

 Pop into Gelarto Rosa, across from the basilica, for a delicious gelato with a difference - your scoops will be transformed into layers of a colorful, sweet-tasting rose!

 - Andrássy Avenue

 You can visit the formidable House of Terror museum half-way up the avenue.
-Its "Double Occupation" permanent exhibition portrays Hungary's 20th century experience under Nazis, then Soviets.
-It is harrowing, but important to gain an understanding of what Hungarians have experienced within living memory.
+Its "Double Occupation" permanent exhibition portrays Hungary's 20th-century experience under the Nazis and then the Soviets.
+It is harrowing but important to gain an understanding of what Hungarians have experienced within living memory.

 Your trip along the avenue will culminate at Heroes' Square, a monument dedicated to those fighting for Hungary's freedom.
 Here you can also find the Kunsthalle and Museum of Fine Arts.

 - Széchenyi Baths

 After Budapest's hilly sightseeing, you may want to join the locals and bathe in the city's healing, hot-spring waters.
 The most famous place to try this is the huge Széchenyi Baths spa complex, where you can swim and bubble within the terrace of a yellow palace.
 The complex is located just beyond Heroes' Square and City Park.

 If a secluded spa experience is more your thing, then you can steam at some of Budapest's other thermal baths.
 Swim amongst the columns at art-nouveau Gellért Baths or go back in time to the 16th century, Turkish-style Rudas Baths.